-Although the board of directors meets only in Singapore, control of the company is also exercised outside the board meetings during the video meetings between the New Zealand and Australian directors.
-Therefore, the New Zealand directors occasionally exercise their directorial functions from New Zealand.
+Although the board of directors meets only in Singapore, control of the company is also exercised outside the board meetings during the online meetings between the New Zealand and Australian directors.
+Therefore, there is some exercise of directorial functions from New Zealand.
 However, as the powers of each director are equal, Company B is not controlled by its directors from New Zealand, as the majority of directors are in Australia.
 Therefore, Company B is not tax resident in New Zealand under the director control test.